 The pair get looks and oftentimes comments.

-“They range from ‘Oh my God, are you okay?’, ‘Do you need help?’
+“They range from ‘Are you okay?’, ‘Do you need help?’
 Someone thought I wandered away from a mental institution, once,” added Codizal.

 Blackmore, who recently celebrated her second barefoot anniversary, has had people offer to buy her shoes.
 But this is her way of life.